SFU-CMPT-201/a6-pub/README.md

 ## Task 2: Understanding the stack segment

-The stack segment, sometimes referred to as *the call stack* or just *the stack*, is the memory space where local variables, function parameters, and function return values are stored.
+The stack segment, sometimes referred to as *the call stack* or just *the stack*, is the memory space where local variables and function arguments are stored.
 A typical program has multiple functions, and the stack's size changes as different functions get called.
 Let's do a couple of activities to learn about this more.
 Make sure you `record` if you are not doing it already.

 ### Stack basics